christiane-villaroel/nc-react-native/README.md

     - Promotions
       - For Each file I copied the code given to me from the nucamp coding bootcamp course.

+### 11/9/22:

+- Activity Indicator:
+  - Created loading Screen component to load when app is waiting for fetch request to be fullfilled
+    - if fullfilled and reject then err message will be rendered
+    - if fullfulled then data from json-server will be rendered on screen accordingly
+    - Redux used to store data and useSelector used to maintain state for campsites, promotions and partners data.

 # Issues:

 ## Expo Go Update Issue-